 Understanding Possible Side Effects of IMBRUVICA® (ibrutinib)

-In the cGVHD clinical trial nearly 1 in 4 of patients stopped taking IMBRUVICA® because of side effects.1
+In the adult and pediatric cGVHD clinical trials, nearly 1 in 4 of patients stopped taking IMBRUVICA® because of side effects.1

 This is not a complete list of side effects.
 Others may occur.
 Tell your doctor if you think you are experiencing side effects.